 PLACE/Ladywell has saved the Council £166k per year in avoided nightly paid fees over the 4 years since it was first occupied.”

 PLACE showed how much each new social home can save an authority.
-However, despite the clear benefits of additional social homes both for those in need and taxpayers, Lewisham Council’s Cabinet are now being advised to approve plans to retain the temporary housing and only build to the rear which could provide as little as 48 additional social rent homes in total, or 93 social homes and zero homes of other tenures to cross-subsidise.
+However, despite clear benefits of additional social homes both for those in need and taxpayers Lewisham Council’s cabinet are now being advised to approve plans to retain temporary housing and only build to the rear which could provide as little as 48 additional social rent homes in total.

-The other option would provide 112 social homes and 151 to cross-subsidise.
-That option – which provides the most homes both social and market/intermediate is not the option being recommended to the Mayor and Cabinet.
+That compares to 112 social homes and 151 to cross-subsidise if replacement was undertaken.
+That option – which provides the most homes – both social and market/intermediate – is not the option being recommended to the Mayor and Cabinet.

-The report states “If PLACE is to be retained and the new homes are to be built around it, including the nursery site, current proposals are that circa 69 new homes could be delivered – a reduction of 70% against the opportunity presented through either relocation or demolition.”
+The report states fewer social homes by retaining the building: “If PLACE is to be retained and the new homes are to be built around it, including the nursery site, current proposals are that circa 69 new homes could be delivered – a reduction of 70% against the opportunity presented through either relocation or demolition.”

 Moving temporary housing now stopped?

 The site formerly housed Ladywell leisure centre, and in 2014 was designated for uses such as retail and housing.
 The current modular block was designed to stay in Ladywell for around five years then move.
 One option was to now move to Forest Hill car park, though the council state “there is strong local opposition to the loss of the town centre car park” and the location may be unsuitable due to ground conditions.
 They also state moving the block – which was a flagship feature in 2016 when it opened – is now too expensive.